Decorating Classes¶

 O.I.gi <== called by <module>

-To give the outer settings priority, supply override=True
+To give the outer settings priority, supply override=True to the outer decorator,

 as illustrated above in Precedence of inner decorators over outer decorators.

-This default precedence of outer over inner is different for omit
+This default precedence of outer over inner is different for omit,

 in a way that attempts to meet expectations:

-on inner and outer class decorators¶
+only on inner and outer class decorators¶

-When present and nonempty, inner only
+When present and nonempty, inner only overrides outer only.

-is decorated, despite the outer class’s only
+In I1, only g1 is decorated, despite the outer class’s only specifier:

 >>> @log_calls(only='*_handler', settings=MINIMAL)